The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/faq.md

     answer: Plentiful Harvest cannot be used for 6.7s after using Arcane Circle.
 You must early weave it or it will cause a clip if used where it is in the openers.
-The only way to avoid clipping if you do not early weave Arcane Cirlce is for Plentiful Harvest, and therefore your burst, to be delayed one additional GCD.
+The only way to avoid clipping if you do not early weave Arcane Circle is for Plentiful Harvest, and therefore your burst, to be delayed one additional GCD.
 Both clipping and delaying are worse than early weaving Arcane Circle.
 It will still clip at GCD speeds of 2.47 and faster.
 If you're entirely sure that youre pressing Arcane Cirlce as soon